EPIImperial/EPIImperial.github.io/index.md

 ## Computer set-up <a name="cpu_setup"></a>

-You will be extensively using R throughout the year, a widely used programming language for statistical analyses and machine learning (see [https://www.r-project.org/about.html](https://www.r-project.org/about.html)).
-R can be aided by the use of Rstudio (highly recommended), which is a graphical user interface for R. To use both of these in the course, you will need to install R, Rstudio and some R packages on your personal laptop. **Please follow the instructions below to complete the installation prior to course commencement**.
-We will have a dedicated session during the induction week to help troubleshoot any problems you encounter with the installation.
+You will be using R extensively throughout the year.
+R is a widely used programming language for statistical analyses and machine learning (see [https://www.r-project.org/about.html](https://www.r-project.org/about.html)) and can be aided by the use of Rstudio (highly recommended), which is a graphical user interface for R. To use both of these in the course, you will need to install R, Rstudio and some R packages on your personal laptop. **Please follow the instructions below to complete the installation prior to course commencement**.
+We will have a dedicated session during induction week to help troubleshoot any problems you encounter with the installation.

 ### Installing R